Atlantic Academy Portland: Academics

 Aspirations Academies Trust is a multi-academy trust supporting 16 academies in Dorset, Banbury and Feltham in West London.
 The school they inherited was 'inadequate'; they aimed to create an academy where the students believed in themselves and were actively engaged in their own learning and saw a connection between the learning tasks and their ambitions for the future.
 They needed to create a challenging curriculum and disruption free learning.
 It is an ‘all through’ Academy, with all years housed within the same school building.

 An early change was to reduce the schools capacity, the PAN or school number in jargon, from 1580 to 1220, to have year groups of 60 in Primary and 120 in Secondary, where previously it was 60 and 150.
 This reduces overcrowding while allowing all pupils to be on a single site.

 Curriculum

-As an all-through school, with youngsters from reception class to upper sixth- there needs to be a unified teaching approach in all key stages, from Key Stage R to Key Stage 5.
+As an all-through school, with students from reception class to upper sixth- there needs to be a unified teaching approach in all key stages, from Key Stage R to Key Stage 5.
 The Aspirations Academies Trust is developing a common curricular approach the will be used in each of its academies, albeit reflecting the local community and the particular needs of its students, It will contain :